DCurrent/openbor/.github/ISSUE_TEMPLATE/bug_report.md

 Please complete the following template to help us investigate your issue.
 Developer time is very limited - incomplete issue reports may be ignored and deleted.

-Note: Legacy builds are not supported.
-Issue fixes are applied to the latest engine builds.
+**Note:** Legacy builds are not supported.
+Any fixes will be applied to the latest engine builds.

 ## Description
 Provide a clear and concise description of what the bug is here.